-4. In 1869 missionary work among Native Americans was placed under the care of the Associated Executive Committee of Friends on Indian Affairs ited on principally for the tribes of Oklahoma.
-The and has been carried on principally for the tribes of Oklahoma.
+Indian4.
+In 1869 missionary work among Native AmericansMissionswas placed under the care of the Associated Executive Committee of Friends on Indian Affairs and has been carried on principally for the tribes of Oklahoma.
 The story of how many of the hardened Modoc warriors from Oregon became humble and peace-loving Christians is one of the most remarkable in the history of Christian missions.